aws-samples/aws-step-functions-saga-pattern-with-sam/README.md

   [Jq](https://stedolan.github.io/jq/)

-## Step Functions saga pattern
+## Trip Booking Saga pattern

-Implementation of the Saga pattern for Lambda functions using Step Functions.

 Each request has a compensating request for rollback.
 The Saga goes like this:

 ```txt
   Begin saga